QFA2021/SheepVsWolves/README.md

 # JEM_Game

-we aim to create a simple quantum game extending a classical baord game
+We aim to create a simple quantum game extending a classical game "fuchs und gaense"